Cost: TOTAL RECIPE COST: $9.15, COST PER SERVING (6 servings): $1.53

-Serve topped with the green onions and enjoy!
+Top with diced green onions and serve.

 Notes